0xClandestine/wand-rs/README.md

 ### Vacuum

-The `vacuum` command helps you identify and optionally remove unused functions in your Solidity contracts - keeping your codebase clean and reducing deployment gas costs.
+The `vacuum` command helps you identify and optionally remove unused functions in your Solidity contracts.

 #### Usage